82asraju/az-303-prep-kit/README.md

 | Implement Solutions for Apps | 6-9 | (10-15%) |
 | Implement and Manage Data Platforms  | 6-9 | (10-15%) |

-See below announcement from exam page

-> Exam AZ-300: Microsoft Azure Architect Technologies
-> The content of this exam was updated on __December 4, 2019.__ Please download the Skills measured document below to see what changed.

-Each section of the exam material has its own README file linked below with links to Azure documentation, Plularsight videos (free), labs and other useful info.
+Each section of the exam material has its own README file linked below with links to Azure documentation, Pluralsight videos (free), labs and other useful info.
 There is also [Exercises folder](/Exercises) with a few scripts (mostly Azure CLI) to deploy resources on Azure quicker.

 * [ ] [Implement and Monitor an Azure Infrastructure (50-55%)](/1-infrastructure/README.md)